 - Promote a culture of teaching as a scholarly activity within and across their discipline.
 For example, helping others get started with SoTL and sharing expertise.

 - Participate in three membership meetings per year (once per term).

 - Have their name, affiliation, email address and research interests displayed on the ISoTL website.

 - Report instances of successful SoTL grants, presentations, and publications to ISoTL for showcasing.

 There are two levels of membership with differing responsibilities, Scholar and Senior Scholar.

 ISoTL Scholars are actively engaged in SoTL, including dissemination.
 Scholars actively work to increase interest in SoTL.
 Open to UBC faculty members of any rank who have been involved in two or more years of SoTL and plan to continue to engage in it.

 Senior Scholars are expected to play an active role in creating collaborative relationships both within and beyond UBC that may lead to funding opportunities to support SoTL.
 They contribute to ISoTL by providing advice to other Scholars and actively work to increase the community’s interest in SoTL.
 Open to UBC faculty members of any rank who have consistently engaged in SoTL activities over the period of at least five years, and view SoTL as a major component of their work.

 To apply, please complete this form.

-The first round of applications are due December 15th, 2021.
+Membership applications will be reviewed on a rolling basis.
 Membership will be determined by the Institute Director in consultation with members of the ISoTL Advisory Committee.